 Bright Travel Guide

-Bright is a cozy town in the Ovens Valley area of Victoria.
-Located 321 northeast of Melbourne, Bright is an area that Victorians can easily reach for a weekend getaway.
+Bright is a cosy town in the Ovens Valley area of Victoria.
+Located 321 kilometres northeast of Melbourne, Bright is an area that Victorians can easily reach for a weekend getaway.
 When you arrive in the town of Bright, you will be mesmerised by the beautiful alpine scenery.
 Be amazed by the rolling hills, forests, and towering mountains.
 The area around Bright is also home to several lovely rivers and streams.

 Bright was discovered during the 19th century when an expedition team stumbled across a clearing in the rugged alpine environment of Ovens Valley.
 Although Bright existed with a small population during its early years of existence, it gained quite a bit of popularity during the Victorian gold rush.
 After the discovery of gold deposits, miners from across the world flocked to Bright.
 When the gold deposits diminished, Bright’s inhabitants steadily left the town.
 Today, Bright has few natural resources and economic endowments.
 The town’s main industry is tourism.